-2017 has been pretty great year for Salted Stone.
+2017 has been a pretty great year for Salted Stone.
 We’ve welcomed 14 new team members (so far), moved into our fancy new digs, drank over 140 gallons of beer (again -- so far), and had the most successful months of business in the company’s history.
 We even presented at HubSpot’s Partner Day, during which our fearless leader Mike Skeehan successfully conflated right-swiping on Tinder with the agency/client relationship lifecycle.*

 *TL;DR: we won Partner Day